 - leukocyte adhesion deficiency

-HSCT may also help treat:17
+HSCT may also help treat:

-- breast cancer, although this is not confirmed
+- breast cancer, though this is

-- some genetic immunologic or hematopoietic disorders
+- some genetic immunologic or hematopoietic conditions

 Bone marrow tests